certik/hermes2d/doc/src/tutorial.rst

       return CONST_F * int_v<Real, Scalar>(n, wt, v);
     }

-We can now state our problem in the following way
+We can now state our problem in the following way:
-(see the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/03-poisson/main.cpp>`_
-file in the tutorial example `03-poisson <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/03-poisson>`_):

 ::

     // initialize the weak formulation